BASEBALL - Summer 2022

 Registration Form and Fees

 The player's current grade level determines the league they are eligible to participate.
-Pre-K (going into kindergarten fall 2020) and kindergartners will play T-Ball.
-1st and 2nd graders will play Coach-Pitch.
-3rd, 4th, and 5th graders will play Player-Pitch.
+Pre-K (going into kindergarten fall 2022) and kindergartners will play T-Ball.
+1st, 2nd, and 3rd graders will play Coach-Pitch.

 Teams will play a six-game, round robin schedule.
-Note: Player-Pitch teams will play 8+ games.
+Practices will begin in early May with games beginning the week after Memorial Day weekend.
+Games generally conclude by the end of June.
 All games are played at Hackberry Park.
 Game days are listed below.

-Each team is provided equipment for practices and games.
-All players will need their own baseball glove, pants, and hat.
+Each team is provided bats and balls for practices and games.
+All players will need their own batting helmet, glove, pants, and hat.
 While shorts are acceptable, pants are recommended given the abrasive nature of the playing surface.
 Metal cleats are not allowed.
 Tennis shoes or shoes with soft rubber or molded cleats may be worn.
-Health issues are always a concern and it is recommended that each player is equipped with their own batting helmet.
-Please note: All batting helmets brought by players participating in coach-pitch or player-pitch must have a face mask.
+Please note: All batting helmets brought by players participating in coach-pitch must have a face mask.

 Youth participating in Wahoo Parks and Recreation youth sports need to have two uniform t-shirts, one red and one blue.
 The playing schedule dictates which color shirt to wear for each game.
 These shirts are used for all youth sport programs and are available in a variety of youth and adult sizes and can be purchased at the Civic Center.